hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-A list of comma-separated sources for [P2P discovery bootstrap](../../../private-networks/how-to/configure/bootnodes.md), where each source can be:
+A list of comma-separated sources for [P2P discovery bootstrap](../../../private-networks/how-to/configure/bootnodes.md), where each source can be one of the following:

 - A direct [enode URL](../../concepts/node-keys.md#enode-url): `enode://<id>@<host>:<port>`
 - A local file path: `/path/to/bootnodes.txt`